Battle of Tocarema: Battle

-Sagipa and the Spanish conquistadors agreed they had to submit the eternal enemies of the Muisca and on August 19, 1538, two weeks after the foundation of Bogotá, the alliance of Muisca and Spanish went west into Panche terrain.
+Sagipa and the Spanish conquistadors agreed they had to submit the eternal enemies of the Muisca, and on August 19, 1538, two weeks after the foundation of Bogotá, the alliance of Muisca and Spanish went west into Panche terrain.
 The number of Spanish soldiers are reported between fifty and "not more than 100", while the Muisca warriors numbered between 4,000 and 20,000.
 The Muisca launched the attack on the Panche, while the Spanish were hiding in the vicinity of the battlefield, a strategy planned by Gonzalo García Zorro.
 The battle was fought in Tocarema, between present-day Cachipay and Anolaima.
 The Panche used their terrain to their advantage, taking position on the hills and launching poisoned arrows at their indigenous neighbours.
 The guecha warriors suffered around one hundred losses in fatalities, and counted many more hurt warriors.
-The Spanish conquistadors advanced and 30 of their men were hurt by the battle, none of them lethally.
-Night fell and the Panche retreated.
+The Spanish conquistadors advanced, and 30 of their men were hurt by the battle; none of them were lethally.
+Night fell, and the Panche retreated.

-The next morning, on August 20, the troops of Sagipa advanced into the area held by the Panche and the warriors of the latter attacked the Muisca in open terrain.
+The next morning, on August 20, the troops of Sagipa advanced into the area held by the Panche, and the warriors of the latter attacked the Muisca in open terrain.
 At that moment, the Spanish conquistadors went out of hiding with their cavalry and weapons.
 The right flank was commanded by Juan de Sanct Martín, and the left flank by Juan de Céspedes.
 Pedro Fernández de Valenzuela also participated in the battle.
 Juan de Sanct Martín killed the main cacique of the Panche in a fight where de Sanct Martín was wounded, and together with the guecha, the alliance defeated the Panche.
 The Spanish conquistadors and Muisca returned to the Bogotá savanna and celebrated their victory with festivities.